mikeruk/HttpWebClientService/README.md

 ```

+NB!!
+Adding logging filter twice is very bad idea, because later it will break other functionality.
+Add it twice only for testing or debuggnig purposes!
+Later for other tasks I will remove one of the logging filters.

 Now when postman client sends this:
 GET http://localhost:8080/proxy/user-with-data/2?X-Debug-Log=true (note: the parameter ?X-Debug-Log=true does not play any role here )
 , this is logged: